 Heart failure is a progressive disease that results in the heart being unable to pump enough blood and thereby supply oxygen to support other organs in the body.
 The American Heart Association estimates that 6.5 million adults in the United States age 20 and over are affected by heart failure and that number is expected to rise to 8.0 million adults by 2030.
 Source

-Heart failure can disturb the normal functioning of the kidney, weakening its ability to excrete sodium from the body and triggering mechanisms that cause water retention resulting in volume overload.
+Heart failure can disturb the normal functioning of the kidney, weakening its ability to excrete sodium from the body and triggering mechanisms that cause water retention resulting in fluid overload.
 Patients with heart failure commonly experience shortness of breath, fatigue, difficulty exercising and swelling of the legs.
 The increase in fluid volume increases the burden on the weakened heart, further exacerbating the problem.

 In addition, 1 in 4 patients are readmitted within 30 days, and 1 in 2 patients are readmitted within 6 months from discharge.
 Source